Canadadry/drawable/readme.md

 }
 ```

-Instead of using a hard to read and maintain OpenGL interface you can more strait forward Drawable API.
+Instead of using a hard to read and maintain OpenGL interface you can use more strait forward Drawable API.

 ![](example/screen.png)